Third Wave Coffee/F&B / SPECIALTY COFFEEUpdated: 01 May 2026

 The net worth movement provides the most important clue about FY2025 economics.
 Starting from approximately ₹290 Cr (FY2024 ending NW, reconstructed from FY2023 NW plus equity raised minus losses), the FY2025 ending NW is ₹251.43 Cr.
 If no new equity was raised in FY2025, the implied loss is approximately ₹38-51 Cr.
 That would represent a 55-65% reduction in losses on essentially flat revenue.
 The improvement would be entirely from cost discipline.

-Whether this inference is correct — and whether it reflects operating leverage finally kicking in — is the central unknown until the FY2025 XBRL attachment becomes accessible.
+Whether this inference is correct, and whether it reflects operating leverage finally kicking in, is the central unknown until the FY2025 structured data attachment becomes accessible.

 Insight